Federal-provincial child care agreement

 After you apply

-Wage top-ups will be paid every month based on the hours claimed by the program.
+Wage top-ups and the mandatory employer contributions funding will be paid based on the monthly hours claimed by the program.

-Professional development and release time grants will be paid based on an approved Professional Development Funding Request as part of the overall child care program deposit when the next monthly claim is processed.
+Professional development and release time funding will be paid based on an approved Professional Development Funding Request as part of the overall child care program deposit when the next monthly claim is processed.

 Find out more about the online child care claims system.